cozy/cozy-browser-sdk/api.md

 #### A simple example

-Imagine you have a cozy database with contact records and you want a view of those records using the name of each user as keys.
+Imagine you have a Cozy database with contact records and you want a view of those records using the name of each user as keys.
 If so, you can easily do the following:

 ```javascript
 defineRequest("Contact", "lastName", function(doc) {